|About Genealogical Project

 time, a database was built up from sources such as individual family trees volunteered to us,

 research, interviews, old records, and the internet.
 All these data was encoded into the database

 residing in my computer using the FTM software, which already had the extensive family trees of my

 forebears from Luzon.
-Almost 2 years ago, the database was uploaded and posted on this website to
+A few years ago, the database was uploaded and posted on this website to